K2ercom/k2er_doc/docs/faq.md

 > Note: Enable `USB Debugging (Security Settings)`.
 This option must be enabled to simulate finger touches.
 If it's still not working, restart your phone.

-2. For the K2er desktop version: ensure the computer's input method is set to English.

-3. In the K2er phone settings, try `Restart Activation Service`.
+2. In the K2er phone settings, try `Restart Activation Service`.

-4. Restart your phone and try again.
+3. Restart your phone and try again.

-5. If none of the above works, it might be due to your phone’s `Game Mode`.
+4. If none of the above works, it might be due to your phone’s `Game Mode`.
 Remove the game from `Game Mode` and try again.

 ## How to Use the PS5 Controller's Touchpad